LuckyTurtleDev/docker-avorion/README.md

 Starting the server

 * Create a `/data` directory, this will be mounted into the container.
-* Change the owner of the `/data` directory to uid 1000
+* Change the owner of the `/data` directory to UID 1000
 * Start the server to generate the configfiles.
 * Stop the server.
 * Edit the configfiles as you like.